CMV esophagitis

 by Jason Wasserman MD PhD FRCPC

-CMV esophagitis is a medical condition caused by infection of the esophagus by cytomegalovirus (CMV).
-The infection leads to inflammation which damages tissue on the inside of the esophagus.
+CMV esophagitis is a medical condition caused by cytomegalovirus (CMV) infection of the esophagus.
+The infection leads to inflammation, which damages tissue inside the esophagus.

 What causes CMV esophagitis?

-CMV esophagitis is caused by infection of the cells on the inside of the esophagus with cytomegalovirus (CMV).
+CMV esophagitis is caused by infection of the cells inside the esophagus with cytomegalovirus (CMV).

 Who is at risk for developing CMV esophagitis?